-26.3 Any officer or employee of any federal, state, county or local agency, legislature, commission, counsel or board.
+24.3 Any officer or employee of any federal, state, county or local agency, legislature, commission, counsel or board.

-Contractor agrees to conform to the regarding influence lobbying requirements as set forth in the Byrd Anti-lobbying Amendment, 31 U.S.C.
-1352.
+Contractor agrees to conform to the regarding influence lobbying requirements as set forth in the Byrd Anti-lobbying Amendment, 31 U.S.C. §1352.

-ARTICLE 27 - ORGANIZATION’S CERTIFICATION
+ARTICLE 25 - ORGANIZATION’S CERTIFICATION